nickmoreton/wagtail-toolbox/wagtail_toolbox/wordpress/README.md

 If you view the [Blog Index](http://localhost:8000/admin/pages/4/) page in the Wagtail admin you should now see the imported posts as children of the page.

-Imported content should be visible within the streamfield blocks is was mapped to in the Django admin site.
+Imported content should be visible within the streamfield blocks it was mapped to in the Django admin site.

+##### Via a management command

+There is also a management command you can use `python managae.py transfer` but there are options you will need to specify.

 ## TODO